istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 {{< /warning>}}

-Istio 1.3 adds experimental support to generate service-level HTTP metrics directly in Envoy.
-This enables operators to continue to monitor their service meshes using Istio-provided tooling, without requiring the use of Istio's Mixer.
+Istio 1.3 adds experimental support to generate service-level HTTP metrics directly in the Envoy proxies.
+This feature lets you continue to monitor your service meshes using the tools Istio provides tooling, without requiring the use of Istio's Mixer.
 This support is the first step towards a new extensibility architecture for Istio, which will put Mixer-like functionality directly in the sidecar proxies.